How much screen time do your kids get each day?

 But that’s not the only thing teens are doing online.

-While the majority of teens are using social media apps for entertainment and connection, 85% of teens report say they play online video games — and half of them do so daily.
+While the majority of teens use social media apps for entertainment and connection, 85% of teens report playing online video games, and half of them do so on a daily basis.

 72% of teens who play video games say they play them to spend time with others.
 And 47% have even made a friend online from playing.